susymaijer/thesis/p16/README.txt

        $p16_dir/batchX/segmentations/TaskY
        (here, TaskY is the task of the most recent model)

-4. Upload the following to the LUMC fileserver:
+4. Upload the following to the LUMC fileserver (you need to create the LUMC fileserver folders yourself):
    a.
 NIFTIS
    shark location:  $p16_dir/batchX/niftis
    lumc fileserver:  \\vf-mdlz-onderzoekstraject\mdlz-onderzoekstraject$\MRI - segmentaties\Batch[X]\scans